 Before we dive deep into the itinerary, there are a few things you need to know to plan your Great Ocean Road weekend.

 Firstly, we will look into the transportation options since you can opt for a Great Ocean Road self-drive itinerary or to hop on an organised tour.

 After that, I’ll share with you some travel tips to help you make the best of your time.

 If you are wondering whether you should be self-driving or going on Great Ocean Road tour, here is what you need to know.

-If you don’t own a car, you can choose to rent a car.
-It should be pretty cheap as it’s only for 2 days.
-You can check the rates here.
+If you don’t have a car, you can rent one from Melbourne.
+It will be pretty cheap for 2 days and well worth it.

 For the Great Ocean Road, you don’t need a 4WD so you can opt for the cheapest car rental, it will be just fine!

 If you are a solo traveller, a couple or don’t like the idea of having to plan your Great Ocean Road trip, you should opt for a tour.